jeremymcrae/bgen/README.md

 This is a package for reading [bgen files](https://www.well.ox.ac.uk/~gav/bgen_format).

 This package uses cython to wrap c++ code for parsing bgen files.
-It's fairly quick, it can parse genotypes from 500,000 individuals at ~200 variants per second within a single python process.
+It's fairly quick, it can parse genotypes from 500,000 individuals at ~300 variants per second within a single python process (~450 million probabilities per second with a 3GHz CPU).

-This has been primarily been designed around UKBiobank bgen files (i.e. bgen version 1.2 with zlib compressed genotype probabilities, but the other versions and compression schemes have also been tested using example bgen files).
+This has been optimized for UKBiobank bgen files (i.e. bgen version 1.2 with zlib compressed 8-bit genotype probabilities, but the other bgen versions and zstd compression have also been tested using example bgen files).

 #### Install
 `pip install bgen`